nstanford5/nftAuction/nft-auction-api.md

 Where wallet here has been previously assigned.
 :::

-NFTs are represented differently on different consensus networks.
+NFTs are represented differently by JavaScript frontends on different consensus networks.
 On Algorand they will return a `BigNumber` and on EVM-based networks they will return an `{!rsh} Address`.

 So we define a helper function to differentiate between networks.